intarchboard/nomcom-description/iab-nomcom-description.md

 governance, including ICANN, the Regional Internet Registries, and ISOC, and provides technical and architectural input as appropriate.
-Members of the IAB also participate in outreach activities, primarily aimed at increasing the visibility of the IETF, representing the Internet's Technical Community, and advocating for a multistakeholder approach to Internet Governance.
+Members of the IAB also participate in outreach activities, primarily aimed at increasing the visibility of the IETF, representing the Internet's Technical Community while supporting the multistakeholder approach to Internet Governance.

 As needed, the IAB collaborates with ISOC to offer advice and guidance to the Internet